 There are 558 feet (170 metres) of ascent and 410 feet (125 metres) of descent on this section.

 The Cotswold Way leaves Cold Ashton and descends into the beautiful secluded valley at Lower Hamswell.
 The next climb takes you up to the site of the bloody civil war battle of Lansdown.
+Look out for the eye catching field of sculptures by David Michael Mores standing in a circle adjacent to the 6th Green at Lansdown Golf Club.
 From here the Trail levels out across the plateau, passing the promontory hill fort at Little Down and the famous Bath Racecourse.
 The path then emerges at Prospect Stile (now a kissing gate), where the first views of Bath can be glimpsed in the valley below.
 After the Trail passes through farmland and emerges into Weston, it changes in character, becoming more urban as the walk draws to a close.
 The Trail continues to offer glimpses of fine parks and regency architecture on its way to Bath Abbey, where a carved stone disc set into the pavement outside the ornate west doors marks the end of the Cotswold Way.

 The last section of the trail takes you down 1312 feet (400 metres) and only ascends 738 feet (225 metres), not a bad way to end.